home-assistant/home-assistant.io/source/_components/ps4.markdown

 ## {% linkable_title Granting Port Access %}

-The PS4 component requires the use of privileged ports to work correctly.
+The PS4 component requires the use of privileged ports to work correctly, specifically UDP port 987 and TCP port 997.
 Depending on your OS of your Home Assistant instance you may need to allow usage of privileged ports manually.
 Home Assistant installed on a Debian-type OS for example, such as *Hassbian*, *Rassbian*, and *Armbian* may require configuration.
-There are varying methods to perform this, dependent on your OS running Home Assistant.
+There are varying methods to perform this, dependent on your OS that is running Home Assistant.

 - **Note:** Hass.io on HassOS does not require additional configuration.